Ken Roczen: 2024

 The 2024 edition of the Motocross Des Nations was held at the Matterley Basin race track in Winchester, England.
 Roczen was selected to race the MXGP class and finished 6th in the Saturday qualifier.
 Race 1 saw Roczen battle for podium positions early in the race however eventually falling back to tenth place.
 Roczen would place 10th in the final race for 8th overall in the MXGP classification as well as team Germany finishing 6th.

+2025

+Roczen represented Germany at the 2025 Motocross of Nations, held at Ironman Raceway in Crawfordsville, Indiana.
+He competed in the MXGP class alongside teammates Simon Längenfelder (MX2) and Tom Koch (Open).

+During the qualifying races Roczen delivered a strong performance, helping Germany secure a favourable gate pick for Sunday's races.

+In the main races, Roczen crashed on the opening lap in both, but remounted to score solid finishes in both motos, contributing valuable points to the German team.
+Germany ultimately finished inside the top ten in the overall classification.